 Music artist, songwriter, entrepreneur, CEO of Ill Entertainment LLC, Podcaster, racial justice advocate, community supporter, recipient of Clarity Foundation Honor, invited member of the NORWESCAP Board …Scott Paul is this and so much more!
 Check him out on IG & FB @scottpaulii.
 We are fortunate to have with us Scott Paul who will share with us his thoughts and reflections in his spiritual journey as a young man of color.

 We are also grateful to have with us Lynette Sheard to sing our closing song Imagine.
 Lynette is a multi-talented and versatile vocalist with a fiveoctave range and perfect pitch.
 She acts, produces, directs and is vocal coach.
 Her performances have been acknowledged in numerous publications including, The NY Times, Broadway World, The Record, Hot House, The Patch and The Chronicle.
 The Star Ledger proclaimed that, “Her voice reaches deep into one’s soul and finds a soft spot”.

 We are a welcoming, inclusive community practicing the discipleship of equals found in early church communities.
 All gifts are honored and all gifts are offered in service to the People of God.
 In each of our lives, we seek to bring the joy, light, compassion and peace of Jesus to those around us, especially to those most in need.

 Our liturgies serve as an alternative to the regular celebration of Mass experienced in most parishes.
 Please Join us!
 Come and See!

-On the 2nd Sunday of each month at 1pm we celebrate at St Mark’s Lutheran Church, 100 Harter Road, Morristown, NJ.
+On the second Sunday of the month we celebrate at 4:30 pm at St Mark’s Lutheran Church, 100 Harter Road, Morristown, NJ.